pallavagarwal07/ConfigManagement/README.md

 for first time, if the file at target path is not a symlink but a real file, it is copied to the backups folder under current date and time before being replaced by a symlink to prevent data loss.

+### Planned Features for future:

+- Ability to assert commands to run after placing a file.
+Eg to run `fc-cache` after placing fonts folder.
+- Ability to put condidtional statements.
+For example, place `.vimrc` only if `which vim` returns a zero exit code.